|Directors|||||Assistant Directors|||||Uniforms|||||Origins|||||Falcone Era|||||Begian & Bloomquist Years|||||Modern Era|

 In January 1965, the Spartan Marching Band marched in President Lyndon Baines Johnson’s inaugural parade in Washington D.C.
 The band represented the State of Michigan, as the only band invited, and followed Michigan Governor George Romney in the parade.
 This marked the fourth sitting U.S. President for whom the Michigan State band has performed.

 In 1965, the “Series,” the Spartan Marching Band’s famous “street beat” or drum cadence was finalized.
 The band uses the “Series” to get from point A to point B, usually in parades.
 The cadence got its name as it is a series of drum cadences strung together.
-Seemingly every time a new drumline member came along something new was added.
-Finally the “Series” got so long that band members got progressively more confused and Falcone froze it in its final form in 1965.
-The fathers of the “Series” are Joel Leech and Merrit Lutz, who put the final version down in writing.
+In the 1950s, there were a couple drum cadences used by the Spartan drumline.
+The fathers of the “Series” are successive drumline section leaders, Joel Leech and Merritt Lutz.
+Leech and Lutz each wrote portions of the “Series” and implemented them in real-time during performances, these were added in addition to the older cadences which already existed prior to their time in the band.
+Finally, the “Series” got so long that band members got progressively more confused and a frustrated Falcone froze it in its final form in 1965.
+Leech and Lutz put the final version down in writing at that time.
+It has been updated and minor changes have been made over the decades, but the basic structure remains the same such that alumni from the 1960s can play alongside the current drumline.
 The fiftieth anniversary of the “Series” was celebrated in 2015 with Leech and Lutz honored during a rare halftime performance of the cadence.

 In 1965, Bill Moffit organized the Spartan Brass, a pep band which played at basketball games and other athletic events outside of football.
 This ensemble was preceded by the varsity band, which had been organized in 1942 then reformed again following World War II in 1946.
 The Spartan Brass has grown over the years and has developed a great history and tradition alongside the Spartan Marching Band.
 The two ensembles often have significant overlap in their memberships.
 Moffit conducted the band for his remaining years at MSU.